Kalshi API Integration Guide

 }

-# Example: Get portfolio balance
+# Example: Get all portfolio fills (with pagination)

-path = '/trade-api/v2/portfolio/balance'
+path = '/trade-api/v2/portfolio/fills'

-headers = create_signature(method, path)
+headers = create_signature('GET', path)

 response = requests.get(f"{BASE_URL}{path}", headers=headers)